blayes/blayes.github.io/_pages/cv.md

 B.S. and M.S.
 Alumni (and their first position)
 ------

-1. [Ziyu Gao](https://stat.osu.edu/), Ph.D. student, Ohio State University
+1. [Ziyu Gao](https://stat.osu.edu/), Ph.D. student at the Ohio State University
-1. [Yunyi Li](https://www.mccombs.utexas.edu/PhD/Areas-of-Study/IROM), Ph.D. student, UT Austin
+1. [Yunyi Li](https://www.mccombs.utexas.edu/PhD/Areas-of-Study/IROM), Ph.D. student at UT Austin
-1. [Yixiang Xu](https://dlab.berkeley.edu/people/yixiang-xu), Ph.D. student, UC Berkeley
+1. [Yixiang Xu](https://dlab.berkeley.edu/people/yixiang-xu), Ph.D. student at UC Berkeley
-2. Yilin Ye, M.S. student, Vanderbilt University
+2. Yilin Ye, M.S. student at Vanderbilt University
-3. Shiyang Chen, Analyst, ComScore
+3. Shiyang Chen, Analyst at ComScore

 If you'd like to work with me, please email me about your research interests.
 I am sure we can find a project that is interesting for us.